-Acceptable Solutions Performance Criteria Acceptable Solutions .
-Cristmance Criteria A1 P1 Building setback from frontage must be parallel to the frontage and must be: Building setback from frontage must satisfy all of the following: (a) no less than 4.5 m. (a) be consistent with any Desired Future Character Statements provided for the area; (b) be compatible with the setback of adjoining buildings, generally maintaining a continuous building line if evident in the streetscape; (c) enhance the characteristics of the site, adjoining lots and the streetscape, A2 P2 Building setback from side and rear boundaries must be no less than: Building setback from side and rear boundaries must satisfy all of the following: (a) 2 m; (a) be sufficient to prevent unreasonable (b) half the height of the wall, adverse impacts on residential amenity on adjoining lots by: whichever is the greater. (i) overlooking and loss of privacy; (ii) overshadowing and reduction of sunlight to habitable rooms and private open space on adjoining lots to less than 3 hours between 9.00 am and 5.00 pm on June 21 or further decrease sunlight hours if already less than 3 hours;
+Acceptable Solutions Performance Criteria A1 P1 Building setback from frontage must be parallel to the frontage and must be: Building setback from frontage must satisfy all of the following: no more than 5 m. no less than 2 m. (a) be consistent with any Desired Future Character Statements provided for the area; (b) be compatible with the setback of adjoining buildings, generally maintaining a continuous building line if evident in the streetscape; (c) enhance the characteristics of the site, adjoining lots and the streetscape, whichever is the greater.

+Building setback from side and rear boundaries must be no less than:

+- (a) 2 m; - (b) half the height of the wall,